 Myth: It is safe to drive after using cannabis.

 Using cannabis can increase the likelihood of a car crash by 2-3 times (200-300%) with some studies presenting higher estimates.
 Cannabis slows down thinking, reflexes and reduces concentration and co-ordination.
-As a result, cannabis affects performance on a range of tasks and activities.
+As a result, cannabis affects the way you do tasks and activities.

 This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney, the National Drug & Alcohol Research Centre at the University of New South Wales, and the National Drug Research Institute at Curtin University.